Six Traits of WritingThe Ultimate Guide

 6. Offer teachers ongoing implementation support with an instructional coach.
 Whether turning to a highly-trained in-house staff member or leaning on an outside expert like Smekens Education’s Remote Coach, this type of sustained guidance will help teachers maximize success with the Six Traits.

 Six-Traits Tools and Resources

 What do I have to buy to implement the Six Traits?

 Granted, it’s one thing to know the six words, but it’s another challenge altogether to weave those traits into daily instruction.
 If you surf the internet, you’ll find hundreds of cute signs, graphic organizers, and downloadable templates that are tied to the traits.

-But for a cohesive collection of free, innovative resources, the best place to start is the Smekens Education Idea Library.
+But for a cohesive collection of free, innovative resources, the best place to start is the Smekens Education Learning Center.
 Here you’ll find Six-Traits lesson ideas, pictures, videos, whiteboard downloads, anchor papers, rubrics, graphic organizers, and more.

 But whether you are starting with nothing or your toolbox of resources is full to the brim, none of it matters if the Six Traits do not become part of your daily writing classroom.
 Remember, it starts with recognizing that all good writing contains ideas, organization, voice, word choice, sentence fluency, and conventions.
 These are the six ingredients that define, dissect, and describe “good” writing.